richardli/SUMMER/README.md

 ## Installation - CRAN

 The package is now available on CRAN.
-The easiest way to downlaod is to install directly using the code below.
+The easiest way to download is to install directly using the code below.

 ``` r
 install.packages("SUMMER")